Clone Accounts Are Taking Over

 It seems like every day on Facebook there is a new computer scam warning, most of them made up.
 Facebook clone accounts, however, are a real problem.
+People go onto Facebook, find an account and copy over the name, images, and any personal information available to make the account look legitimate.
+After this, they start adding friends directly from the real account’s friends list.
+From here they use this group of contacts to try to get money or other information.

 Beware of Facebook Clone Accounts

-Dallas, a manager at OneSupport.com, recently encountered this issue as did his mother, Carla.
+Dallas, a manager at OneSupport, recently encountered this issue as did his mother, Carla.
 Early one morning, Dallas woke up to multiple messages from friends inquiring about the odd messages that he had sent, however, he hadn’t sent any.

 “I searched my name on Facebook, and a profile came up with my picture and a couple of mutual friends,” Dallas said.
 He found a fake profile with his name and his current profile picture.
 The phony profile had even added some of his friends.
 This was a case of Facebook clone accounts.
-He was the victim of a computer scam.

 He’d never had an issue like this before, but he reported the Facebook clone accounts to Facebook.
 They replied within the day to say the profile had been removed.
 The next morning, Carla received a message from Facebook saying the account had been removed.